rakutenanalytics/ios-rakutenanalytics/README.md

 @tableofcontents
+@attention This module supports iOS 7.0 and above.
+It has been tested with iOS 8.4 and above.
 @section analytics-module Introduction
 The **analytics** module provides APIs for tracking user activity and automatically sends reports to the Rakuten Analytics servers.

 @attention This module tracks the [IDFA][idfa] by default to track installation and conversion rates.
 See the @ref analytics-appstore "AppStore Submission Procedure" section below for more information.

 @section analytics-installing Installing
 See the [Ecosystem SDK documentation](/ios-sdk/sdk-latest/#introduction) for a detailed step-by-step guide to installing the SDK.